2018–19 Cincinnati Bearcats men's basketball team: Previous season

 The Bearcats finished the 2016–17 season 31–5, 16–2 in AAC play to win the regular season championship.
 They defeated SMU, Memphis, and Houston to win the AAC tournament and received the conference's automatic bid to the NCAA tournament.
-As the No. 2 seed in the West region, they defeated Georgia State in the First Round before being upset by Nevada in the Second Round.
+As the No. 2 seed in the North region, they defeated Georgia State in the first round before being upset by Nevada in the second round.

 Offseason

 Departing players

 On September 13, 2018 Associate Head Coach Larry Davis resigned before the start of the season.
 In October, Greg Youncofski was named as the third assistant coach for the 2018-19 season.